subhamb123/Space-Invaders/README.md

 # Space Invaders [![license](https://img.shields.io/github/license/DAVFoundation/captain-n3m0.svg?style=flat-square)](https://github.com/subhamb123/Chess/blob/main/LICENSE)

 Getting Started:
+1) Download the zip and unzip it.
+2) Go into the space invaders folder which is in the same folder as the license and readme.
+3) Open the sln file.
-Make sure project is in release and x86 mode.
+4) Make sure project is in release and x86 mode.
+5) Start without debugging and enjoy the game!

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------